waozixyz/geosite/src/lib/posts/geonews-2.md

 In the end, we decided to go with the modern solution of using a particle effect in our game-engine, Godot.
 The retro concepts and style remain the same, but our overall filesize has been greatly optimised.

-*(Players can now look forward to Geocats:V2.5 next week, rendering ice cold snow without the risk of their computer overheating...)*
+*(Players can now look forward to Geocats:V2.5 in the next few days, rendering ice cold snow without the risk of their computer overheating...)*

 — *Kurt*